-We have experienced physiotherapists who have specific skills to help maximize your recovery.
+We have an experienced team of passionate therapists with specific skills to help maximize your recovery.

 - Why choose Action Sport Physio?

 - We have experienced physiotherapists who have specific skills to help maximize your recovery.
 By offering a range of diversified treatment options and hands on individual care, we ensure that our clients get moving faster.
 Our team uses a blend of Manual Therapy in conjunction with a strengthening exercise regimen, and balance training that delivers better results than typical conventional physiotherapy programs.
 Our staff prides themselves in developing validated/proven treatment protocols that will provide the best value for each and every visit.
 We put the puzzle together for solving your chronic lower back pain.
 We can manage your lower back pain by addressing all the modifiable risk factors and restoring your function, so you can enjoy your active lifestyle pain-free.

 During your first visit you can expect the following:

 - We will ask you to fill out a questionnaire with the aim of better knowing your condition of health.